trueGmek/ZombieUE/README.md

 - Typical dependencies required for Unreal Engine 5 projects (see Unreal Engine documentation for your OS).

+## Features

+- Root motion based movement
+- Multiple variations of the same agent.
+- Agents are able to recognize player as their enemy.
+They will approach the player on sight and try to attack them.
+- Zombies can play tount animation when they see their opponent.
+- Agents can interact with Smart Objectes in the scene.

 ## Author

 - **trueGmek** (solo developer and maintainer)